slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
 We learn so little from peace."
 -- Chuck Palahniuk [1963]*

+> *"You’re going to make mistakes in life.
+It’s what you do after the mistakes that counts."
+-- Brandi Chastain [1968]*

+> *"Calling it an experiment gives you permission to fail."
+-- A.J.
+Jacobs [1968]*

 > *"Failure is irrelevant unless it is catastrophic."
 -- Elon Musk [1971]*

+> *"We’re even wrong about which mistakes we’re making."
+-- Tim Hartford [1973]*

 > *"There is no failure, only feedback." (...)
 "Most of our suffering comes from avoidance."
 -- Naval Ravikant [1974]*

-> *"Good judgment comes from experience.
-Experience comes from bad judgment."
--- Jim Horning*

-> *"We’re even wrong about which mistakes we’re making."
--- Carl Winfeld*

-> *"Calling it an experiment gives you permission to fail."
--- A.J.
-Jacobs*

-> *"It’s not the load that breaks you down, it’s the way you carry it."
--- Lou Holtz*

 > *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
--- Thomas Beshere, Jr.*
+-- Thomas Beshere, Jr. *

-> *"You’re going to make mistakes in life.
-It’s what you do after the mistakes that counts."
--- Brandi Chastain*

 > *"I’m not afraid of failure, I’m afraid of being in the exact same place next year."
 -- thejustinwelsh@x*